-Claim: Letter from actor Sean Connery rejects offer to become pitchman for Apple Computers.
+Claim: A letter from actor Sean Connery rejects an offer for him to become a pitchman for Apple Computers.

 Example: [Collected via e-mail, June 2011]

 Scoopertino's 19 June 2011 article entitled "EXPOSED: The iMac disaster that almost was" purported to offer a (fictional) episode from Apple's history, taken from the (equally fictional) book iMaculate Conception: How Apple's iMac Was Born, in which Apple CEO Steve Jobs supposedly sought to boost flagging holiday sales by soliciting actor Sean Connery to lend his name and visage to a 1998 Apple Christmas ad campaign:

 Steve Jobs, a lifelong fan of James Bond (he'd originally wanted to name the revolutionary computer "Double-O-Mac"), instructed his agency to begin work on a special celebrity Christmas ad featuring 007 himself, Sean Connery — even though Connery had yet to be signed.

 "The ad was of dubious quality, clearly not one of the agency's finer moments," says Woods.